Pfizer Recalls Oxbryta: Sickle Cell Patients File Lawsuits

 What's the Pfizer Sickle Cell Oxbryta Recall and Lawsuit?

 Oxbryta, a drug initially hailed as a breakthrough for sickle cell disease treatment, was voluntarily withdrawn from the market by Pfizer in 2024.
-Post-marketing clinical trials revealed that the drug's benefits no longer outweighed the risks, with a higher rate of vaso-occlusive crises (also known as "VOC's") and deaths among patients taking Oxbryta compared to those receiving a placebo.
+Post-marketing clinical trials revealed that the drug's benefits no longer outweighed the risks, with a higher rate of vaso-occlusive crises (also known as "VOCs") and fatal events among patients taking Oxbryta compared to those receiving a placebo.
 This discovery led to Pfizer's decision to halt distribution and discontinue all clinical trials, and the FDA recommending that healthcare professionals stop prescribing the drug.

 What is Pfizer Oxbryta?